MicrosoftDocs/visualstudio-docs/docs/extensibility/open-folder.md

 Another key difference is consumption of data from providers and services.
 The workspace is the entry point to get data from providers for a couple reasons.
 First, providers typically have some narrow set of data they create.
 The data might be symbols for a C# source file or build file contexts for a _CMakeLists.txt_ file.
 The workspace will match a consumers request to the providers whose metadata align with the request.
 Second, some scenarios allow for many providers to contribute to a request while others scenarios use the provider with highest priority.

 In contrast, extensions can get instances of and interact directly with workspaces services.
-Extension methods on `IWorkspace` are available for the services provided by Visual Studio, such as [IWorkspace.GetFileWatcherService][Doc:WorkspaceServiceHelper.GetFileWatcherService].
+Extension methods on `IWorkspace` are available for the services provided by Visual Studio, such as <xref:Microsoft.VisualStudio.Workspace.WorkspaceServiceHelper.GetFileWatcherService>.
 Your extension may offer a workspace service for components within your extension or for other extensions to consume.
-Consumers should use [IWorkspace.GetServiceAsync][Doc:WorkspaceServiceHelper.GetServiceAsync] or an extension method you provide on the `IWorkspace` type.
+Consumers should use <xref:Microsoft.VisualStudio.Workspace.WorkspaceServiceHelper.GetServiceAsync> or an extension method you provide on the `IWorkspace` type.

 >![Warning]
 > Do not author services that conflict with Visual Studio.
 It will lead to unexpected issues.

 ### Disposal on workspace closure

 On closure of a workspace, extenders might need to dispose but call asynchronous code.
-The [IAsyncDisposable][Doc:IAsyncDisposable] interface is available to make writing this code easy.
+The <xref:Microsoft.VisualStudio.Threading.IAsyncDisposable> interface is available to make writing this code easy.

 ### Related types

-- [IWorkspace][Doc:IWorkspace] is the central entity for an opened workspace like an opened folder.
+- <xref:Microsoft.VisualStudio.Workspace.IWorkspace> is the central entity for an opened workspace like an opened folder.
 - [IWorkspaceProviderFactory\<T\>][Doc:IWorkspaceProviderFactory<T>] creates a provider per workspace instantiated.
 - [IWorkspaceServiceFactory\<T\>][Doc:IWorkspaceServiceFactory<T>] creates a service per workspace instantiated.
-- [IAsyncDisposable][Doc:IAsyncDisposable] should be implemented on providers and services that need to run asynchronous code during disposal.
+- <xref:Microsoft.VisualStudio.Threading.IAsyncDisposable> should be implemented on providers and services that need to run asynchronous code during disposal.
-- [WorkspaceServiceHelper][Doc:WorkspaceServiceHelper] provides helper methods for accessing well-known services or arbitrary services.
+- <xref:Microsoft.VisualStudio.Workspace.WorkspaceServiceHelper> provides helper methods for accessing well-known services or arbitrary services.

 ## File contexts

-All insights in workspaces are produced by "file context providers" that implement the [IFileContextProvider][Doc:IFileContextProvider] interface.
+All insights in workspaces are produced by "file context providers" that implement the <xref:Microsoft.VisualStudio.Workspace.IFileContextProvider> interface.
 These extensions might look for patterns in folders or files, read MSBuild files, makefiles, package dependencies, etc. in order to accumulate the insights they need to define a file context.
 A file context by itself does not perform any action, but rather provides data that another extension can then act on.

-Each [FileContext][Doc:FileContext] has a `Guid` associated with it that identifies the type of data it carries.
-A workspace uses this `Guid` later to match it up with extensions that consume the data through the [FileContext.Context][Doc:FileContext.Context] property.
+Each <xref:Microsoft.VisualStudio.Workspace.FileContext> has a `Guid` associated with it that identifies the type of data it carries.
+A workspace uses this `Guid` later to match it up with extensions that consume the data through the <xref:Microsoft.VisualStudio.Workspace.FileContext.Context> property.
 A file context provider is exported with metadata that identifies which file context `Guid`s it may produce data for.

 Once contrived, a file context can be associated with any number of files or folders in the workspace.
 A given file or folder may be associated with any number of file contexts.
 It's a many-to-many relationship.